-Many studies and research work is now being conducted to understand how humans perceive happiness and success.
-These studies are helping analyze different behavioral patterns to understand what it really means to be happy.
+Many studies and research work are now being conducted to understand how humans perceive happiness and success.
+These studies are helping to analyze different behavioral patterns to understand what it really means to be happy.

 When I was growing my first two companies, I repeatedly made the same mistake — believing that happiness and success meant the same thing.
 I often see my clients making this mistake too.

 The reality is that they are not the same at all.
 In our modern-day culture, you’ll see people striving for success all the time because they believe that is what’s going to make them happy.
 However, it doesn’t mean that if you achieve a goal, you’re not going to be happy about it.
 Of course, you are, but you’re going to experience momentary happiness, and this unfortunately doesn’t last forever.

 Usually, we associate success with things like a high salary, lots of money, or the ability to make significant, powerful decisions.

 The actual definition of success is, “The accomplishment of a name, attainment of popularity or profit, or money and achieving desired aims,” meaning that success comes when you get what you set out to do to achieve desired aims.

 However, it’s important to note that there is absolutely nothing in that definition that says anything about being happy.

 Happiness is defined as “a feeling of contentment, delight, or being pleased.”

 Note that it has nothing to do with success— meaning it doesn’t have anything to do with how much money you make, how popular you are, or how many people know your name.

 Explaining or defining happiness is not as simple as it seems, and that is because everybody has their own definition of happiness.